MichaelTMatthews/Craftax_Baselines/README.md

 # Craftax Baselines

 This repository contains the code for running the baselines from the [Craftax paper](https://arxiv.org/abs/2402.16801).
-For packaging reasons, this is separate to the [main Craftax repository](https://github.com/MichaelTMatthews/Craftax_Baselines/).
+For packaging reasons, this is separate to the [main repository](https://github.com/MichaelTMatthews/Craftax_Baselines/).

 # Installation
 ```commandline